ThienNguyen3001/Elevator-DSA-Final/README.md

 # Elevator-DSA-Project
 This is the Algorithm and Data Structure project by our team, carried out by five members from the University of Economics Ho Chi Minh City (UEH).
-This project simulates the operation of an elevator based on the fundamental principles of queuing.
+This project simulates the operation of an elevator based on the fundamental principles of queuing, using the SCAN algorithm..

 ## Members
 | **Tên** | **Github** |